Belthasaran/rhplay/README.md

 Of course after finishing the level it will not naturally proceed to the next level.

-# JSON Format for specifying custom patches
+# JSON Format for specifying custom patches (Deprecated, No longer used)

+The replacement is CSV gamestages data.
+Please see docs/GAMESTAGES.md

 This functionality is not yet checked in Lvlrand, but the expectation is to be able to Add JSON fields for indicating the hack-specific level id patch number, or custom ASM template, Instead of log.txt:  when adding a hack to the database.